-\end{enumerate} \end{lemma} The loss of powers of the logarithm in Theorem \ref{prior-theorem} stems from the fact that in the previous lemma the sizes of the second and fourth moment of the Fourier coefficients are not of the same order of magnitude.
+\end{enumerate} \end{lemma} The loss of powers of the logarithm in Theorem \ref{prior-theorem} stems from the fact that in the previous lemma the bounds for the second and fourth moments of the Fourier coefficients are not of the same order of magnitude.
 As mentioned above, the reason for this is that the size of $|c_g(|d|)|$ fluctuates as $d$ traverses over the fundamental discriminants.

-To remedy this one can introduce a positive quantity $M_g(d)$ with the property that $|c_g(|d|)M_g(d)|\approx 1$ and evaluate the moments of $c_g(|d|)M_g(d)$.
-This then yields information about the sign changes of $c_g(|d)$ as $M_g(d)>0$.
+To remedy this one can introduce a positive quantity $M_g(d)$ with the property that $|c_g(|d|)|M_g(d)\approx \omega_g^{1/2}\alpha_g^{-1/2}$ and evaluate the moments of $c_g(|d|)M_g(d)$.
+This then yields information about the sign changes of $c_g(|d|)$ as $M_g(d)>0$.
 Below we shall choose the mollifier $M_g(d)$ so that, assuming $X\ll\sqrt{K}$,

-for compactly supported smooth weight functions $h$ and $\phi$, which then implies Theorem \ref{Main-theorem} by repeating the arguments of \cite{Jaasaari2025} verbatim except with $c_g(|d|)$ replaced by $c_g(|d|)M_g(|d|)$.
+for compactly supported smooth weight functions $h$ and $\phi$, which then implies Theorem \ref{Main-theorem} by repeating the arguments of \cite{Jaasaari2026} with $c_g(|d|)$ replaced by $c_g(|d|)M_g(|d|)$.

-We now compare the strategies to compute the mollified moments to the methods used to establish Lemma \ref{unmollified_moments} in \cite{Jaasaari2025}.
-Concerning the second moment, in \cite{Jaasaari2025} one executes the $g$-sum using the half-integral weight variant of the Petersson trace formula after which the $d$- and $k$-sums are evaluated by the Poisson summation.
-For the mollified second moment we first instead use Waldspurger's formula to express $|c_g(|d|)|^2$ as a central $L$-value on which an approximate functional equation is then applied.
-After that the $d$- and $k$-sums are evaluated by the Poisson summation.
+We now compare the strategies to compute the mollified moments to the methods used to establish Lemma \ref{unmollified_moments} in \cite{Jaasaari2026}.
+Concerning the second moment, in \cite{Jaasaari2026} one executes the $g$-sum using the half-integral weight variant of the Petersson trace formula after which the $d$- and $k$-sums are evaluated by Poisson summation.
+For the mollified second moment we instead first use Waldspurger's formula to express $|c_g(|d|)|^2$ as a central $L$-value on which an approximate functional equation is then applied.
+At this point the sum over $f\in B_k$ is evaluated by the Petersson formula for integral weight forms.
+After that the $d$- and $k$-sums are evaluated by Poisson summation.
 The final step is to relate the resulting main term to an Euler product that is estimated by Mertens' theorem.

 The unmollified fourth moment was treated by starting with Waldspurger's formula and an approximate functional equation, after which a large sieve inequality of Deshouillers and Iwaniec was used to estimate the double $(g,k)$-sum.
 The final step was to average over the fundamental discriminants trivially.
 With a mollifier this strategy does not work and we need to proceed differently.
 However, the first steps are identical: by Waldspurger's formula we need to estimate the sum